Why the FAFSA® is important

 Most students receive some type of financial aid, so you should fill out a FAFSA® application even if you don't think you qualify.
 Some families assume they won't qualify for financial aid and don't even bother completing the FAFSA®.
 This could be a huge mistake.
 In 2022, students left an estimated $3.6 billion in Pell Grants on the table by not submitting the FAFSA®.footnote 1

-It’s free—and quick to complete
+It’s free - and quick - to complete

 The first “F” in FAFSA® stands for free.
 You don’t need to pay to file it, so you want to watch out for sites that charge fees or make promises that sound too good to be true.